addisonElliott/SCIC/README.md

 Based on my personal experience of the software, some designs may end up with DRC violations after the process is done.
 The automatic router is not perfect and can leave violations after completion.
 Keep this in mind and be prepared to fix small issues if necessary.

 There are some 'knobs' that one can tweak in the *env.SCIC.tcl* file for adjusting how the place & route tool will operate.
-These options are discussed in further detail in (TODO: Link here).
+These options are discussed in further detail in the comments of the file ([https://github.com/addisonElliott/SCIC/blob/master/env.SCIC.tcl](https://github.com/addisonElliott/SCIC/blob/master/env.SCIC.tcl)).
 Briefly, the important parameters that we tuned in this project were the router used (nano or wroute), aspect ratio, core to boundary distance, utilization (i.e. row density) factor, row spacing between transistors and pin spacing.

 One frustration that we ran into during this project is that after completion, there would be on the order of hundreds of DRC violations.
 After much experimentation and review of our Verilog code, we came to the conclusion that has something to do with the router used.
 The default router used is *wroute* which is Cadence's old tool and was superseded by *nano*.
 According to Cadence's documentation, *nano* is recommended for sub-180nm processes or larger projects with more than 300K instances.
 Dr. Engel also informed us that the *nano* router was recommended by the AMS engineers over the *wroute* router (even though our process is 0.35um).
 But, Dr. Engel and his students empirically found that *wroute* yielded better results than *nano*.
 With all this in mind, the important thing to take away is to try multiple routers and try running route multiple times.
 Using the *nano* router in this project solved all DRC violations in Encounter.